 The Mt.
 Todd property contains a number of known occurrences of gold, which have been explored and/or exploited to various degrees.
 The largest and best-known deposits are the Batman and Quigleys deposits.
-Both of these have had historic mining, with Batman having the most production and exploration completed.
-Currently, only the Batman and Quigleys deposits have CIM compliant reported resources and only the Batman deposit has CIM compliant reportable mineral reserves.
-Vista Gold Corp ("Vista") purchased the Mt.
-Todd property on March 1, 2006, and the acquisition was completed on June 16, 2006 when the mineral leases transferred to Vista and funds were released from escrow.

-Tetra Tech, Inc. ("Tetra Tech") was commissioned by Vista in September 2009 to prepare a NI 43-101 compliant Preliminary Feasibility Study (PFS) at an ore processing rate of 6.77 million tonnes per year (Mtpy) for the Mt.
-Todd Gold Project (the "Project") located in Northern Territory ("NT"), Australia.
+Both of these have had historic mining from prior operators, with Batman having the most production and exploration completed.
+Vista has reported mineral resource estimates in accordance with NI 43-101 and CIM Standards for the Batman and Quigley Deposits and a mineral reserve estimate in accordance with NI 43-101 and CIM Standards for only the Batman Deposit.
+Tetra Tech was commissioned by Vista in September 2009 to prepare a Preliminary Feasibility Study (PFS) in accordance with NI 43-101 at an ore processing rate of 6.77 million tonnes per year (Mtpy) for the Project.
 The PFS study at 6.77 Mtpy was issued October 1, 2010.
 Subsequently, Vista commissioned a second PFS at an ore processing rate of 10.65 Mtpy, issued January 28, 2011.

-Prior to the two PFS studies an initial NI43-101 Technical Report was completed on June 26, 2006.
-A Preliminary Economic Assessment report was completed on December 29, 2006, an update to the resource report was completed in May 2008 and February 2009.
+Prior to the two PFS studies, an initial NI 43-101 technical report was completed on June 26, 2006; a Preliminary Economic Assessment report was completed on December 29, 2006; and an update to the resource report was completed in May 2008 and February 2009, based on additional exploration drilling completed by Vista during 2007 and 2008.

-Based on additional drilling conducted in 2010 and 2011, Vista commissioned Tt to produce this technical report to provide a resource update for the Batman deposit by Tt.
+Based on additional drilling conducted in 2011 and 2012, Vista commissioned Tt to produce this technical report to provide a resource update for the Batman deposit.